Table of Contents

 - Add a couple Firewall rules on pfSense to allow traffic from both the LAN and OpenVPN interfaces to any LAN destination.

-- Open the Windows Firewall ports for file sharing (135-139 and 445 TCP/UDP), which can be easily done by allowing the File and Printer Sharing and File and Printer Sharing over SMBDirect apps to communicate through Windows Firewall.
+- Open the Windows Firewall ports for file sharing (135-139 and 445 TCP/UDP), which can be easily done by enabling the File and Printer Sharing (SMB-In) and File and Printer Sharing over SMBDirect (iWARP-In) rules, already present in the Windows Defender Firewall but disabled by default.

 That was all it took… or so I thought before being greeted by the following errors when I tried to access a shared folder: